BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 ```

 2. Add some support functions to the 'Parser' class (Parser.h)
 The support functions will make the parsing routines simpler and easier to write.
-The 'tokenType' function returns the type of the current Token.
-The 'advanceToken' function moves to the next Token.
-The 'throwError' function is called when the Parser finds an error.
+The `tokenType` function returns the type of the current Token.
+The `advanceToken()` function moves to the next Token.
+The `throwError()` function is called when the Parser finds an error.
 You may want to add other support functions in addition to these.
-Notice how throwError includes the keyword "throw".
-When this line is reached computation will be halted and your code will return to the nearest "catch block" or halt and report an error.
+Notice how `throwError()` includes the keyword "throw".
+When this line is reached computation will be halted and your code will return to the nearest "catch block".
+If no "catch block" is available it will halt and report an error.
 (Don't forget to '#include \<iostream\>')

 ```c++